 - There has been no legislative action on the recommendations of the task force to date.

-- 2014 Wildfire Season: Drought conditions are expected to continue into 2014 in California, creating more wildfire risk.
+- 2014 Wildfire Season: Drought conditions have continued into 2014 in California, creating more wildfire risk.

-- Between January 1 and September 15 there were 39,615 wildfires, which burned over 2.9 million acres, according to the National Interagency Fire Center.
+- Between January 1 and October 10, 2014 there were 41,790 wildfires in the U.S., which burned about 3.1 million acres, according to the National Interagency Fire Center.

 - 2013 Wildfire Season: In 2013, 42,658 wildfires burned over 4 million acres, with California, North Carolina, Oregon, Montana and Arizona experiencing the most wildfires, according to the National Interagency Fire Center.